sanyassyed/sf_eviction/README.md

 Below are the required API's and Applications needed for this project and the instructions to install them on the VM.

-NOTE: All the installations are from the `root directory`

 1. Make

     Install the `make` software as follows: